Sequence Graph Transform (SGT): A Feature Embedding Function for Sequence Data Mining: Introduction

-The parametric methods typically make Markovian distribution assumptions (more specifically a first-order Markovian) on the sequence process \cite{cadez2003, ranjan2015}.
-However, such distributional assumptions are not always valid.
-General \emph{n-}order Markov models were also proposed but not popular in practice due to high computation.
-Beyond them, Hidden Markov model-based approaches are popular in both bioinformatics and general sequence problems \cite{remmert2012, helske2016}.
-This assumes a hidden layer of latent states that results in the observed sequence.
-Due to the multi-layer setting, the first-order property is not transmitted to the observed sequence.
-However, tuning HMM (finding optimal hidden states) is difficult and computationally intensive, thus effecting HMM's \emph{generality }and \emph{scalability}.
+Hash maps address the high-dimensional input spaces for fixed or variable length \textit{n}-gram spaces by performing dimensionality reduction.
+They are typically developed in Bioinformatics \citep{buhler2001efficient,buhler2002finding,indyk1998approximate,wesselink2002determining}. \citet{shi2009hash} used hashing to compare all subgraph pairs on biological graphs.
+However, feature hashing can result in significant loss of information, especially when hash collisions occur between highly frequent features with significantly different class distributions.
+On the lines of hashing methods, Genome fingerprinting methods have been developed \citep{glusman2017ultrafast}.
+They are fast and accurate.
+However, they are particularly built for and suitable to genome data due to the small symbol set size and also known domain knowledge.

-\emph{N}-gram methods (also known as \emph{k}-mer\emph{ }methods in the bioinformatics area) are the most popular approaches that work on the second assumption \cite{tomovic2006}.
-Although the pretext of this assumption seems appropriate, the optimal selection of substring length, i.e. \emph{n} in \emph{n}-gram or \emph{k }in \emph{k}-mer, is difficult.
-In sequence mining, selection of a small value for \emph{n }can lead to inclusion of noise, but increasing it severely increases the computation.
-Some other variants, such as \emph{spaced-words} and adaptive \emph{n}, are more difficult to optimize \cite{comin2012}.
+\paragraph{\textbf{Generative.}} The parametric generative methods typically make Markovian distribution assumptions, more specifically a first-order Markov property, e.g., \citet{cadez2003model,ranjan2015impact}.
+However, such a distributional assumption is not always valid.
+A general \emph{n-}order Markov model was also proposed but not popular in practice due to high computation.
+Hidden Markov model-based approaches are popular in both bioinformatics and general sequence problems \citep{helske2017mixture,remmert2012hhblits}.
+It assumes a hidden layer of latent states which results in the observed sequence.
+These hidden states have a first-order Markov transition assumption that due to the multi-layer setting, the first-order assumption is not transmitted to the observed sequence.
+However, tuning HMM (finding optimal hidden states) is difficult and it is computationally intensive.